Kirsten West: Godmother of Southern Rock

 As if restoring a crumbling Tudor mansion, hosting guests and volunteers, and running a music magazine weren’t enough, Kirsten also found herself pulled into band management.
 One day the phone rang — Col. Bruce Hampton was on the line.
 His request was simple and impossible to refuse: would she take on the management of a new group he believed in, a jam-bluegrass fusion outfit with Rev. Jeff Mosier called Blueground Undergrass?

 Kirsten said yes.
-She began booking shows, handling logistics, and guiding the band through its early steps, drawing on the same organizational muscle she used daily at the Big House and Hittin’ the Note.
+She began booking shows, handling logistics, and guiding Blueground Undergrass through its early steps, drawing on the same organizational muscle she used daily at the Big House and Hittin’ the Note.
 She understood the rhythms of musicians’ lives and the practicalities of keeping a band on the road.
-She had already watched countless acts filter through Vineville Avenue, sleeping in the guest rooms, often in town to play at Alan Frank’s local rock club, Rivalry’s on Cherry (later renamed Elizabeth Reed’s Music Hall), where Kirk booked acts for the venue’s “Blue Monday” shows for a few years.

-Her stewardship of Blueground Undergrass placed her in the same lineage as the independent managers and promoters who kept Southern rock and its offshoots alive outside the machinery of major labels.
+Kirsten’s management of Diane and Blueground Undergrass placed her in the lineage of independent managers and promoters who kept Southern rock and its offshoots alive outside the machinery of major labels.
+It also showed her gift for sensing when music needed a champion — and stepping in with exactly the right mix of structure, care, and stubborn faith to help it flourish.

 For fourteen years, Kirsten and Kirk made the Big House their home.
 Then, a friend’s suggestion to turn it into a museum sparked the creation of the Allman Brothers Band Foundation.
 With Kirk’s ties to longtime ABB fans on Wall Street, donations in the millions poured in, and they sold the house to the foundation.
-What began as a quirky Bed-and-Breakfast dream became something larger still: a museum, a publishing firm, a crossroad, and the beating heart of Southern Rock, now open for anyone searching out its roots and living spirit.
+What began as a quirky B&B dream became something larger still: a museum, a publishing firm, a crossroad, and the beating heart of Southern Rock, now open for anyone searching out its roots and living spirit.
+That energy still lingering.

 Through the Big House and Hittin’ the Note, Kirsten and Kirk built something that outlasted both the glory and the wreckage of ABB’s stardom.
 But Kirsten wasn’t finished.
-When the call came to breathe life into a different Macon landmark, she stepped into yet another incarnation, this time at the Capitol Theatre.
+The same instinct that led her to book Monday-night shows, manage a young songwriter, and give a jam band its first shot would soon lead her to breathe life into another Macon landmark.
+When the call came from the Capitol Theatre, Kirsten stepped into yet another incarnation.

 Capitol Theatre: Let’s Do Something

 The Capitol Theatre had stories baked into its bricks before Kirsten ever walked through its doors.
-Opened in 1917 as the Cox Theatre, this downtown landmark was once the city’s entertainment hub — screening silent films beneath ornate plaster ceilings, hosting vaudeville acts, and later becoming a hotspot for movies, concerts, and community gatherings.
+Opened in 1916 with leather seats and a gold-fiber screen, this downtown landmark was once the city’s entertainment hub — screening silent films beneath ornate plaster ceilings, hosting vaudeville acts, and later becoming a hotspot for movies, concerts, and community gatherings.

 “I wasn’t hired to save the theater,” she told Macon Magazine, “but that’s basically what ended up happening.”